 - In the current scope of Reference Hardware System Architecture Expert Group, Linux is not assumed as OS for cluster or HUD.
 So Virtualization (Hypervisor) is out of scope in this version of specification while more discussion about the topic is needed. - It should support the function to send images and contents from IVI-HU to cluster / HUD.
-As an example, it optionally support surface sharing of window system inter ECUs.
+As an example, it optionally support surface sharing window system with other ECUs.